Security

 What IS enforced today:

-• All REST and Socket.io calls require authentication.
-Anonymous access (when enabled) is downgraded to a read-only viewer role.
+• Authentication - All REST and Socket.io calls require authentication.
+Anonymous access (when enabled) is downgraded to read-only viewer role.

-• Privileged endpoints—terminals, environment start/stop, config edits, MCP wiring—require admin permissions.
+• Role-based authorization - Privileged endpoints (terminals, environment controls, config) require admin permissions.
 Session/task mutations require at least member permissions.

-• File browsing is restricted to context/ within each worktree, with path traversal guards in place.
+• Path traversal protection - File browsing restricted to context/ within each worktree with traversal guards.

-• Passwords hashed with bcrypt (12 rounds), API keys encrypted with AES-256-GCM.
+• Encrypted credentials - Passwords hashed with bcrypt (12 rounds), API keys encrypted with AES-256-GCM.

 • Full read/write access to all Agor data (sessions, tasks, worktrees, boards)